-- A 300-500 Word essay describing your research strategies and use of any library tools and resources in completing your project.
+- A 300-500 word essay describing your research strategies and use of any library tools and resources in completing your project.
 Please provide evidence of personal learning and development of research skills.
 This essay is given the greatest weight in the judging process (see criteria below).

 - A Statement of Support completed by your class instructor.
 This is a separate form your instructor must fill out in order for your application to be considered complete.

-Please do not submit any other materials, such as portfolios or sources.
+Submit your research project and essay by Monday, April 11th, 2022 at 11:59 pm EST. Please do not submit any other materials, such as portfolios or sources.

 - Originality, depth, breadth, or sophistication in the use of library collections